How to Declutter Paper and Keep It Under Control for Good

 Declutter paper file folders frequently.
 Keep paper to a minimum by regularly cleaning it out.
 Review your short term file folders once a month or so and recycle what is no longer relevant or the date has passed.
 Review your long term documents yearly.

-12. A 15 minute declutter
+12. A 15-minute declutter

 If the paper clutter gets away from you and continues to pile up, take 15 minutes to gather it all and give it quick declutter to feel less overwhelmed.

-Your quick strategy plan for decluttering paper:
+A quick strategy for decluttering paper